 Underground Mining.
 We use underground mining methods when coal is located deep beneath the surface.
-In 2009, approximately 15% of the coal that we produced came from underground mining operations.
+We have included the identity and location of our underground mining operations in the table "Our Mining Operations - General."
+In 2010, approximately 11% of the coal that we produced came from underground mining operations.

 Our underground mines are typically operated using longwall mining techniques.
-Longwall mining involves using mechanical shearers to extract coal from long rectangular blocks of medium to thick seams.
+Longwall mining involves using mechanical shearer to extract coal from long rectangular blocks of medium to thick seams.
 Ultimate seam recovery using longwall mining techniques can exceed 75%.
 In longwall mining, we use continuous miners to develop access to these long rectangular coal blocks.
 Hydraulically powered supports temporarily hold up the roof of the mine while a rotating drum mechanically advances across the face of the coal seam, cutting the coal from the face.
 Chain conveyors then move the loosened coal to an underground mine conveyor system for delivery to the surface.
 Once coal is extracted from an area, the roof is allowed to collapse in a controlled fashion.